oalders/dot-files/README.md

 * `-S` toggle horizontal scrolling
 * `-N` toggle line numbers
 * `10 + arrow key` will now advance horizontal scroll by 10 characters when arrow keys are pressed

+## gh -- GitHub CLI

+* `gh pr status`: status of all pull requests in repo
+* `gh pr view 1234`: view a single pull request
+  * `gh pr view --comments 1234`: view pull request and comments
+* `gh pr checks`: get status of checks for a PR in current branch

 # Testing with Docker